ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 toc_title: ClickHouse Keeper
 ---

-# [pre-production] clickhouse-keeper
+# Clickhouse-keeper

 ClickHouse server use [ZooKeeper](https://zookeeper.apache.org/) coordination system for data [replication](../engines/table-engines/mergetree-family/replication.md) and [distributed DDL](../sql-reference/distributed-ddl.md) queries execution.
 ClickHouse Keeper is an alternative coordination system compatible with ZooKeeper.

 !!! warning "Warning"
-    This feature currently in pre-production stage.
+    This feature is currently in the pre-production stage.
 We test it in our CI and on small internal installations.

 ## Implementation details

 ZooKeeper is one of the first well-known open-source coordination systems.
 It's implemented in Java, has quite a simple and powerful data model.
 ZooKeeper's coordination algorithm called ZAB (ZooKeeper Atomic Broadcast) doesn't provide linearizability guarantees for reads, because each ZooKeeper node serves reads locally.
 Unlike ZooKeeper `clickhouse-keeper` written in C++ and use [RAFT algorithm](https://raft.github.io/) [implementation](https://github.com/eBay/NuRaft).
 This algorithm allows to have linearizability for reads and writes, has several open-source implementations in different languages.

 By default, `clickhouse-keeper` provides the same guarantees as ZooKeeper (linearizable writes, non-linearizable reads).
 It has a compatible client-server protocol, so any standard ZooKeeper client can be used to interact with `clickhouse-keeper`.
 Snapshots and logs have an incompatible format with ZooKeeper, but `clickhouse-keeper-converter` tool allows to convert ZooKeeper data to `clickhouse-keeper` snapshot.
-Interserver protocol in `clickhouse-keeper` also incompatible with ZooKeeper so mixed ZooKeeper/clickhouse-keeper cluster is impossible.
+Interserver protocol in `clickhouse-keeper`is also incompatible with ZooKeeper so mixed ZooKeeper/clickhouse-keeper cluster is impossible.

 ## Configuration